genesiscommunitysuccess/docs/docs/04_web/12_forms/02_forms-filters.md

 ## Synchronising values with datasource criteria

-If you want to synchronise a datagrid with a filter, you need to follow these steps:
+If you want to synchronise your filter with another display (such as a data grid), follow these steps:

 1. Register your component in the file where you define the class of your route.